carloslfu/tauri-deno-example/README.md

 ![Screenshot](screenshot.png)

-Example of using Tauri with `deno_runtime` to run multiple tasks in parallel.
+This is an example of using Tauri and `deno_runtime` to run multiple Deno tasks in parallel.
 This repo showcases parallel code execution, stopping tasks, handling permissions, and getting results.

-This repo uses channels to stop tasks and hashmaps to store the return values and handles of the tasks.
+It uses channels to stop tasks and hashmaps to store the return values and thread handles of the tasks.
 The Tauri <> Rust communication is done through Tauri events and commands.

 If there are pending permission requests it could block some tasks that need permissions due to a `deno_runtime` limitation.
 See this Deno issue for more details: https://github.com/denoland/deno/issues/27160.